Admissions Information & Requirements

 The applicant should also discuss how, if granted admission to the program, she or he plans to address potential obstacles to successfully completing the program (for example, if a low grade point average was viewed as the result of a “needing to work full time during my undergraduate studies” the applicant should discuss why that is not likely to be a factor during her or his graduate study).

-Petitions must be submitted as part of the required Personal Statement.
+Petitions must be submitted as part of the required Statement of Purpose.